utku-norman/justhink-ros/README.md

 * [justhink_robot](justhink_robot) package: manifests the robot behavior so that it is enacted by a particular robot (e.g. a [QTrobot] in our implementation, to enact the speech, gestures, etc.)
 * [justhink_msgs](justhink_msgs) package: defines the custom ROS messages and services, via which these ROS nodes communicate

-The pedagogical scenario consists of a sequence of activities: cover, introduction, tutorial, five individual activities (pretest), two collaborative activities, five individual activities (posttest), and a goodbye.
+The pedagogical scenario consists of a sequence of activities: cover, introduction, tutorial, five individual activities (pretest), two collaborative activities, five individual activities (posttest), and a goodbye: see [[1]](#references) for details.

-* In an individual activity, a human learner is given a network of gold mines with possible positions for railway tracks, where each track if it is built connects one mine to another.
+* In an individual activity, a human learner is given a network of rare metal mines with possible positions for railway tracks, where each track if it is built connects one mine to another.
 The cost of each track is visible.
-The goal is to collect the gold by connecting the gold mines to each other, while spending as little as possible to build the tracks.
+The goal is to collect the rare metal by connecting the rare metal mines to each other, while spending as little as possible to build the tracks.
 * In a collaborative activity, the human and the robot as (same-status) peers collaboratively construct a solution to this problem by deciding together which tracks to build, and submit it as their solution to the system.
 They take turns in suggesting to select a specific connection, where the other either agrees or disagrees with this suggestion.
 A track will be built only if it is suggested by one and accepted by the other.

 Here is a screenshot from the collaborative activity: